kubernetes/website/content/en/docs/concepts/storage/volumes.md

 <!-- overview -->

+Kubernetes _volumes_ provide a way for containers in a {{< glossary_tooltip text="pods" term_id="pod" >}}
+to access and share data via the filesystem.
+There are different kinds of volume that you can use for different purposes, such as:

+- populating a configuration file based on a {{< glossary_tooltip text="ConfigMap" term_id="configmap" >}}
+  or a {{< glossary_tooltip text="Secret" term_id="secret" >}}
+- providing some temporary scratch space for a pod
+- sharing a filesystem between two different containers in the same pod
+- sharing a filesystem between two different pods (even if those Pods run on different nodes)
+- durably storing data so that it stays available even if the Pod restarts or is replaced
+- passing configuration information to an app running in a container, based on details of the Pod the container is in
+  (for example: telling a {{< glossary_tooltip text="sidecar container" term_id="sidecar-container" >}}
+  what namespace the Pod is running in)
+- providing read-only access to data in a different container image

+Data sharing can be between different local processes within a container, or between different containers, or between Pods.

+## Why volumes are important

-On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
-One problem occurs when a container crashes or is stopped.
-Container state is not saved so all of the files that were created or modified during the lifetime of the container are lost.
+- **Data persistence:** On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
+One problem occurs when a container crashes or is stopped, the container state is not saved so all of the files that were created or modified during the lifetime of the container are lost.
 During a crash, kubelet restarts the container with a clean state.

-Another problem occurs when multiple containers are running in a `Pod` and need to share files.
+- **Shared storage:** Another problem occurs when multiple containers are running in a `Pod` and need to share files.
 It can be challenging to setup and access a shared filesystem across all of the containers.

 The Kubernetes {{< glossary_tooltip text="volume" term_id="volume" >}} abstraction
-solves both of these problems.
+can help you to solve both of these problems.

-Familiarity with [Pods](/docs/concepts/workloads/pods/) is suggested.
+Before you learn about volumes, PersistentVolumes and PersistentVolumeClaims, you should read up about {{< glossary_tooltip term_id="Pod" text="Pods" >}} and make sure that you understand how Kubernetes uses Pods to run containers.

 <!-- body -->

-## Background
+## How volumes work

 Kubernetes supports many types of volumes.
 A {{< glossary_tooltip term_id="pod" text="Pod" >}}
 can use any number of volume types simultaneously.